 Some 500,000 Americans are living with Chronic Kidney Disease and dialyzing three times a week for four hours at a time in clinics designed for clinical efficiency.
-This experience has been likened to flying from Seattle to Chicago three times weekly in a middle seat of coach.
+This experience has been likened to flying from Seattle to Chicago three times a week in a middle seat.

 For its first ground-up construction, Northwest Kidney Centers invited the design team to explore what a patient-centric dialysis clinic could be.
 Siting the project within the rapidly growing Rainier Beach neighborhood, the new clinic brings critical care to nearly 100 kidney dialysis patients living in south Seattle (and within one-mile of the project site), who were previously spending up to an hour traveling to the closest kidney dialysis center located in downtown Seattle.